The Best Online RN-to-BSN Programs of 2025

 School NCLEX Pass Rate

-Although RN-to-BSN students will not need to retake the NCLEX, the pass rate can still serve as a good indicator of how well a nursing program prepares its students for RN licensure.
+Although RN-to-BSN graduates do not need to retake the NCLEX, the pass rate can still serve as a good indicator of how well a nursing program prepares students for RN licensure.
 Pass rates above the national average suggest better program quality and teaching effectiveness.

 School Graduation Rate

-The graduation rate tells applicants how many students finished their nursing degree within a certain time frame.
+The graduation rate measures how many students finished their nursing degree within a certain time frame.
 Higher graduation rates can indicate a supportive learning environment and commitment to preparing nurses for practice.

 Online Learning Format and Requirements

-When choosing a program, ensure the online format meets your personal needs.
-Check for any required on-campus residencies and review the technology requirements.
+When choosing a program, ensure the online learning format meets your needs.
+Review the technology requirements and check for any required clinical training on campus or at a health facility.

 Why Is Online RN-to-BSN Program Accreditation Important?